dvalinrh/cachestat-bftrace/README.md

 # cachestat.bt

-cachestat.bt is a bpftrace script that retrieces from the kernel the pagecache miss and hits.
+cachestat.bt is a bpftrace script that retrieves from the kernel the pagecache miss and hits.
 It will print to the terminal at a designated interval the number of hits and misses during the interval, percentage of hits and a time stamp.

 Usage
 ./cachestat.bt <interval in seconds> <nmber of intervals to present>